 - The documents in the case of application dossier of foreign drugs.

-- GMP inspection application is submitted by foreign manufacturers.
+- GMP inspection application by foreign manufacturers.

 - Inspection of documents about the manufacturing conditions.

 Part 2: Contents of the Quality Documents includes